 Are You Trying to Convince Your Child to Sleep?

 Your three-year-old is still a three-year-old at bedtime.
-Acting out and testing boundaries are quite normal at this age.
+Acting out and testing boundaries are pretty standard at this age.
 The most important thing for you to understand is that she needs rules and boundaries to feel safe and secure.

 Remember that convincing never really works.
 Convincing your child to do something they do not want to do will get you locked into a negotiation with your child.
 Negative attention is still attention.
 And while that may seem odd, kids will happily take negative attention over no attention any day of the week.

-Decide in advance what your views are about sleep and your child's choices.
+Decide your views about sleep and what your child gets to choose.
 Is sleep a rule or a choice?
-If it is a rule, then create a plan of action for the bedtime routine, be consistent, and stick to it!
-Remember, your child needs you to be the parent!
+If it is a rule, create a plan of action for the bedtime routine, be consistent, and stick to it!
+Remember, your child needs you to be the parent.